KyriakosLamp/CinemAPP/README.md

 ## Usage

 1. **Movie Selection**: Browse and select from available movies
+   - Use "Reset Seats" button to clear all bookings for testing
 2. **Seat Selection**: Choose seats from the 3x5 theater layout
    - Green: Available
    - Red: Booked
    - Gray: Selected
 3. **Checkout**: Confirm booking and complete transaction
+4. **Window**: Application window is resizable for better viewing

 ## License